Glory Vase: 2021: six-year-old season

 Glory Vase started the season with the Kinko Sho where he was the second choice behind Daring Tact, but finished fourth to Gibeon.
 The horse was then sent to Hong Kong to enter the Queen Elizabeth II Cup, where the horse placed himself in the rear until the final stretch, and while the horse could not catch up to the winner, Loves Only You, was still able to finish in second place.
 After this race, Glory Vase took the summer off before running in the All Comer, where he finished in third as he was unable to catch up to Win Marilyn.

 On December 12, Glory Vase returned to Hong Kong to run in the Hong Kong Vase once again, with Moreira at the helm.
 The horse placed itself in the rear and passed the pack on the final stretch, beating out Pyledriver and winning the race for a second time in his career.

 2022: seven-year-old season

 Glory Vase went to Dubai once again to start his season, this time at the Dubai Sheema Classic.
 The horse was unable to catch up and finished at eighth place behind Shahryar, who had a two-and-a-quarter length between them.
-He then took a five months long break before enterin the Sapporo Kinen, but finished sixth.
+He then took a five months long break before entering the Sapporo Kinen, but finished sixth.
 Glory Vase would go on to run the Hong Kong Vase for a third and final time, but finished third behind Win Marilyn.

 Glory Vase's race horse registration was withdrawn on December 20, and will stand stud at the Breeders Stallion Station in Hidaka, Hokkaido.

+Racing form

+Glory Vase won six races and placed in another six out of 20 starts.
+This data is based on JBIS, netkeiba, HKJC, and Emirates Racing Authority (ERA).